greg-raven/Uncommon-Sense/_posts/2013-01-26-are-we-not-to-be-trusted.md

 ---
-title: 'Are we not to be trusted?'
+title: "Are we not to be trusted?"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Patrick Henry
 ---